Get Involved WITH

 Preserve existing tree buffers and coordinate with environmental and historical agencies

-Maintain low noise levels (<70 dB(A)), in line with the daytime noise on site today, with monitoring and enforcement
+Maintain low noise levels and adhere to all local noise ordinances, in line with the daytime noise on site today, with monitoring and enforcement

 Strengthen the local economy through job creation, education opportunities, contractor demand, and increased local spending